In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy

 When selecting an actuation method for minimally invasive and untethered applications, power consumption and miniaturization are critical factors.
 Magnetic actuation is ideal as it enables safe, wireless and contact-free control while leaving onboard power available for essential components such as imaging, localization and data transmission.

 Magnetic fields for capsule manipulation are typically generated using permanent magnets or electromagnetic coils.
-Permanent magnet systems \cite{liaoAccuracyMagneticallyControlled2016, xuAdaptiveSimultaneousMagnetic2022}, often employing a robotic arm-mounted magnet, are compact, energy-efficient, and capable of producing strong magnetic fields over a large workspace.
+Permanent magnet systems \cite{xuAdaptiveSimultaneousMagnetic2022}, often employing a robotic arm-mounted magnet, are compact, energy-efficient, and capable of producing strong magnetic fields over a large workspace.
 However, they offer limited dynamic control over field strength and direction \cite{huoDesignControlClinical}.
 Electromagnetic coil systems \cite{sonMagneticallyActuatedSoft2020a, hoangIndependentElectromagneticField2021}, by contrast, use an array of coils to generate and modulate magnetic fields in real time.
 While they allow for precise control, their high power consumption and cooling requirements \cite{huoDesignControlClinical} make them less practical for prolonged clinical use.

 An additional consideration for capsule endoscopy is real-time localization to track position and orientation of the capsule within the gastrointestinal tract to enable closed-loop control.
-In this work, we build on the Magnetic Flexible Endoscope (MFE) system, a system validated in humans \cite{obsteinMagneticFlexibleEndoscope2024}, which combines a robotic arm-mounted permanent magnet for actuation with an electromagnetic coil for localization, enabling precise real-time control while maintaining clinical usability.
+In this work, we build on the Magnetic Flexible Endoscope system \cite{obsteinMagneticFlexibleEndoscope2024}, which combines a robotic arm-mounted permanent magnet for actuation with an electromagnetic coil for localization, enabling precise real-time control while maintaining clinical usability.